 Gymshark and ALL of the established brands all started life with a very clear strategy.
 They had found a gap in the market and wanted to create their own niche.
 They wanted to find their own consumer with their own story and message by offering them a brand that stood for something different to the establishment.
 This might be product related or a strong/different approach to the business.
 It doesn’t matter what the strategy is, the key here is that they wanted to create something that they owned rather than emulate something that was already established and therefore successful.

-When I speak to any of these start-ups that want to be the next Gymshark, they have spent hours searching for the factory that produces for their kit in the hope to simply plug in their logo and start producing product.
+When I speak to any of these start-ups that want to be the next Gymshark, they have spent hours searching for the factory that produces their kit in the hope to simply plug in their logo and start producing products.
 Some of these start-ups have actually found factories that claim to produce for Gymshark and they have started to develop samples with them, only to be disappointed by the service, price but generally the quality.
 The issue here is the factories that claim to make for Gymshark don’t actually make their product.
 Images have been taken from the internet and they may have ordered some product to shoot themselves, however, it’s all a ruse.

 Gymshark and ANY established brand will have a supply contract with their factories, forbidding them to promote or showcase any product they make for them.
-They need to protect their source and also prevent anyone simply duplicating their latest designs.
+They need to protect their source and also prevent anyone from simply duplicating their latest designs.

-If you are looking to launch the next Gymshark, we wish you the best of luck, however if you have found a gap in the market or want to develop a brand to cater for a new niche, then please get in touch now to see how we can help.
+If you are looking to launch the next Gymshark, we wish you the best of luck, however, if you have found a gap in the market or want to develop a brand to cater for a new niche, then please get in touch now to see how we can help.